RezaSaadatyar/Machine-Learning-in-Python/Classification/README.md

 - `Logistic Regression:` This is utilized in problems involving binary classification, where the output variable has two categorical values.
 - `Neural Networks:` This algorithm clusters input, recognizes patterns, and interprets sensory data.
 However, neural networks require significant computational resources, making it difficult to fit them when dealing with thousands of observations.
  - `Support Vector Machines: `Support vector machines are used for classification by creating a hyperplane that maximizes the distance between two classes of data points.
 This hyperplane, known as the decision boundary, separates the classes of data points on either side.
 For example, it could separate oranges from apples.
+ - `Decision Trees:` Decision trees are tree-like structures where each node represents a decision based on a feature, leading to one of two possible outcomes.
+Decision trees can be used for binary classification tasks and are interpretable.
 - `Random Forest:`It is a versatile form of supervised machine learning that can be applied to both classification and regression tasks.
 It involves an ensemble of decision trees that work together to enhance accuracy and minimize the risk of overfitting.
 - `Naive Bayes:` The Naive Bayes algorithm operates under the assumption that the input variables or features are independent of each other, given the class label.
 However, this assumption is considered "naive" as it does not account for the possibility of correlations between features in reality.
 The three primary variants of Naive Bayes are Gaussian Naive Bayes, Multinomial Naive Bayes, and Bernoulli Naive Bayes.
+- `K-Nearest Neighbors (KNN):` KNN is a simple and intuitive classification algorithm that assigns a class label to a data point based on the majority class among its k-nearest neighbors in feature space.
+- `Gradient Boosting Machines (e.g., XGBoost, LightGBM):` Gradient boosting models like XGBoost and LightGBM are ensemble methods that iteratively build decision trees to correct the errors of previous trees.
+They are highly effective and widely used in binary classification competitions.
+- `Adaboost:` Adaboost is an ensemble method that combines multiple weak classifiers to create a strong binary classification model.
+It assigns different weights to training instances, focusing on the ones that are difficult to classify correctly.
+`Logistic Regression with L1 or L2 Regularization:` Logistic regression can be extended with L1 or L2 regularization to improve model robustness and feature selection.
+Regularized logistic regression helps prevent overfitting.

 ----
 **Confusion Matrix:**
 | Actual / Predicted   | Predicted Positive (P) | Predicted Negative (N) | Total |